Alethia-AI/alethia-retrieval/README.md

-# `privocia-retrieval`
+# `alethia-retrieval`

 ## Description
-The core repository for the Privocia Retrieval Project.
+The core repository for the Alethia Retrieval Project.